-When Hera, the wife of Zeus, found out, she became outraged and killed all children full of envy.
+When Hera, the wife of Zeus, heard of this, she became indignant and, full of envy, killed all the children.

-Heartbroken, Lamia transformed herself into a monster with a snake body below the waist that chased children and sucked their blood.
+Heartbroken, Lamia turned into a monster with a serpent's body below the waist that hunted children and sucked their blood.

-Full of anger, the vengeful Hera cursed Lamia never to sleep again.
-However Zeus, who took pity on Lamia, decided to put her out of her misery.
-So he gave her the opportunity to take off her eyes and to put them back whenever she wanted so that she could rest.
+Filled with rage, the vengeful Hera cursed Lamia never to sleep again.
+But Zeus, taking pity on Lamia, decided to put her out of her misery.
+So he gave her the ability to take off her eyes and put them back in whenever she wanted so she could rest.

-According to Aristophanes, Ancient Greece's "Father of Comedy", Lamia's name derives from the Greek word "Laimos" ("throat"), relating to the manner in which she killed her victims.
+According to Aristophanes (Ancient Greece's "Father of Comedy"), the name Lamia derives from the Greek word "laimos" ("throat") and refers to the way she kills her victims.

 Lamia has survived in modern, Greek tradition through various proverbs.

-Many parents use Lamia's story until nowadays to threaten their children and encourage good behavior
+Many parents use the story of Lamia to this day to threaten their children and encourage good behavior

 An expression used to describe voracious women